Jimmy-312/Picture-Puzzle/README.md

 + it uses the **pillow** module to cut image
 + create every *brick* and add them to a *brick_group*
 + create the void bricks as *turn*
-+ it returns a *brick_group*, a tuple including every image's height and width, the whole image's height and width, *turn* and a dict to store the answer
++ it returns a *brick_group*, a tuple including every image's height and width, the whole image's height and width, *turn*, a dict to store the answer and a *record* to record the move history
 ### recreate_map
 + it needs three parameter which is a *brick_group*, *turn* and times( **to some degrees**, it can decide the difficulty of map)
 + it can make the right image into a puzzle